Ways to Get Involved

 Wednesday, 28 Jan 2026

-The busy start of the new school year can feel jarring, as we rapidly shift from our relaxed holiday mode to full pace.
-At Life Ed, we know that teacher wellbeing is crucial, and is not separate from student wellbeing - in fact, it underpins it.
-It is crucial of our teachers to feel supported and connected.
-Here are our top practical strategies to help teachers protect their wellbeing as a priority:
+The start of a new school year can feel fast-paced as we shift from holiday mode to full pace.
+At Life Ed, we know teacher wellbeing underpins student wellbeing.
+When teachers are supported and connected, classrooms thrive.

 Reconnect with why you teach

-Each week, do something that reignites your passion for teaching and reconnects you to your purpose.
-Pick a teaching strategy or classroom activity that both you and your students love.
-It’s a great reminder of the real difference you’re making every day.
+Each week, do something that reignites your passion and connects you to your purpose.
+Try a classroom activity or teaching strategy that you and your students enjoy as a simple reminder of the difference you make every day.

 Build a growth mindset